tribalfs/android-studio-sec-fonts/README.md

   inside `<familyset>` tag of the "fonts.xml" found inside "secfonts" folder.

 For Windows, you can run `SecFontsFix.ps1` in Windows PowerShell to automatically perform the above including backing and and restoring the original "fonts" directory.
+This only works when android studio is installed in "%programfiles%\Android" or "%localappdata%\Programs".